-Because the compound was an ethanol amide, and amide fit nicely behind the Sanskrit root, the endogenous cannabinoid was dubbed "anandamide" - a name that says something about its effect and its chemical
+Because the compound was an ethanol amide, and amide fit nicely behind the Sanskrit root, the endogenous cannabinoid was dubbed "anandamide" -a name that says something about its effect and its chemical structure.

-The 1992 paper by Devane et al an-

-Isolation and structure of a brain constituent that binds to the cannabinoid receptor nouncing the "Isolation and Structure of a Brain Contituent that Binds to the Cannabinoid Receptor" had been cited 4,342 times as of 2014.
+The 1992 paper by Devane et al announcing the "Isolation and Structure of a Brain Constituent that Binds to the Cannabinoid Receptor" had been cited 4,342 times as of 2014.
 "They don't cite it any more," Mechoulam tells Klein, uncomplainingly, "because it's considered such a well-known thing, an obvious thing....
-They mention that anandamide does A and
+They mention that anandamide does A and B and C."